 In August 2020, the Financial Accounting Standards Board ("FASB") issued ASU 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40) which reduces the number of models used to account for convertible instruments, amends diluted earnings per share ("EPS") calculations for convertible instruments, and amends the requirements for a contract (or embedded derivative) that is potentially settled in an entity's own shares to be classified in equity.
 Certain disclosure requirements were also added to increase transparency and decision-usefulness regarding a convertible instrument's terms and features.
 Additionally, the if-converted method must be used for including convertible instruments in diluted EPS as opposed to the treasury stock method.
 We adopted the new guidance in the first quarter of Fiscal 2023 using the modified retrospective approach, resulting in a decrease to additional paid-in capital of \$62.0 million, an increase to long-term debt of \$43.8 million, a decrease in the deferred income tax liability of \$10.8 million, and an increase to beginning retained earnings of \$29.0 million.
-In addition, the adoption of the amended guidance reduced our non-cash interest expense in the first quarter of Fiscal 2023 by \$3.6 million (pre-tax).
-We will prospectively utilize the if-converted method to calculate the impact of our convertible instruments on diluted EPS.
+In addition, the adoption of the amended guidance reduced our non-cash interest expense by \$3.7 million (pre-tax) for the three months ended February 25, 2023 and \$7.3 million (pretax) for the six months ended February 25, 2023.
+The if-converted method will be used prospectively to calculate the impact of our convertible instruments on diluted EPS.
 Under the if-converted method, the 4.7 million shares underlying our convertible instruments are assumed to have been outstanding at the beginning of the reporting period, and any interest expense related to these instruments is excluded from the calculation of diluted EPS.
-Refer to Note 15 in the Notes to Consolidated Financial Statements included in Item 1 of Part I of this Quarterly Report on Form 10-Q for more information on the change from the treasury stock method to the if-converted method.
+Refer to Note 15 in the Notes to Consolidated Financial Statements included in Item 1 of Part I of this Quarterly Report on Form 10-Q for more information on the change from the treasury stock method to the if-conve